How To Repair A Cracked Crankcase Cover On Your Dirt Bike

 Now here is why I’m pissed off about it.

-I had a 2-stroke project that required an internal patch of the crankcase, which I eventually abandoned because a replacement case half was a better option.
+I had a 2-stroke project that required an internal crankcase patch, which I eventually abandoned because a replacement case half was a better option.

-I saw that the Extreme Heat was recommended for patching cylinder walls, so I had my solution, but I wanted to make sure.
+I saw that the Extreme Heat was recommended for patching cylinder walls, so I had my solution, but I wanted to ensure.

 I called JB Weld and asked them directly, “Will this product work on aluminum.”

-I was told it would work, and it f*****g didn’t.
-So it’s a good thing I went with that used case off eBay.
+I was told it would work, and it didn’t.
+So, it’s a good thing I bought that used case on eBay.

 Related: I like to use red rubber grease when installing new tubes to make the jobs way too easy.

-I recently used your Extreme Heat to repair a crack in my dirt bike’s crankcase cover.
+I recently used your Extreme Heat to repair a crack in the crankcase cover of my dirt bike.
 The patch did not hold, and after removing the crankcase cover to double-check my work, the paste could be removed with my fingernail.

 I called about this product before purchase to explicitly ask if it would work on aluminum, and I was told it would.
 This is clearly not the case.